 Our mission is to help computational modelers at all levels engage in the establishment and adoption of community standards and good practices for developing and sharing computational models.
 Model authors can freely publish their model source code in the Computational Model Library alongside narrative documentation, open science metadata, and other emerging norms that facilitate software citation, archival, interoperability, and reuse.
 Model authors can also request that their model code be peer reviewed to receive a DOI.

 All users of models published in the library must cite model authors when they use and benefit from their code.

-CoMSES Net also maintains a curated database of over 7500 publications of agent-based and individual based models with additional metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.
+We also maintain a curated database of over 7500 publications of agent-based and individual based models with additional detailed metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.

-The Garbage Can Model of Organizational Choice (GCM) is a fundamental model of organizational decision-making originally propossed by J.D.
+The Garbage Can Model of Organizational Choice is a fundamental model of organizational decision-making originally proposed by J.D.
 Cohen, J.G.
 March and J.P.
 Olsen in 1972.
 In the 2000s, G. Fioretti and A. Lomi presented a NetLogo agent-based interpretation of this model.
 This code is the NetLogo 6.1.1 updated version of the Fioretti-Lomi model.